|A curfew was imposed in Ouagadougou, the Burkinabe capital, on Saturday following unrest on the streets [AFP]|

-Mutinous soldiers rampaged on Sunday through a southern town as the revolt against Blaise Compaore, the West African nation's ruler, entered its fourth day.
+Mutinous soldiers have rampaged through a southern town in Bukina Faso as the revolt against Blaise Compaore, the West African nation’s ruler, enters its fourth day.

 Soldiers at a military garrison in Po, near the Ghana border, fired in the air, looting and seizing private vehicles, residents told the AFP news agency.